-Since Quizlet's shift to paid plans in 2023, the number of users searching for alternatives has surged.
-Once the go-to free flashcard app, Quizlet's paywall on core features has left many learners wondering: "Should I really keep using Quizlet?"
+Since Quizlet's shift to paid plans in 2023, searches for alternatives have surged.
+Once the go-to free flashcard app, Quizlet now keeps core features behind a paywall, which leaves many learners asking whether it is still worth the subscription.

 Memly vs. Quizlet in 30 Seconds